-65 The DFN question whether mere negligence on the part of the Dehcho government should give rise to a cause of action in these circumstances.
+72 The DFN question whether mere negligence on the part of the Dehcho government should give rise to a cause of action in these circumstances.
 "Gross negligence" may be a more appropriate standard.

-$^{^{\}rm 66}$ DFN suggest "possible" instead of "practicable".
+73 DFN suggest "possible" instead of "practicable".

-67 DFN believe this wording creates uncertainty and suggest that "existing routes" be identified on a map to be attached to the Dehcho Agreement.
+74 DFN believe this wording creates uncertainty and suggest that "existing routes" be identified on a map

-68 Is Camps intended to include Dene hunting camps?
+75 Is Camps intended to include Dene hunting camps?

-$^{^{69}}$ Is this intended to prohibit temporary seasonal Camps, or permanent Camps?
+76 Is this intended to prohibit temporary seasonal Camps, or permanent Camps?